Skip to main content

 Instructions

 Create a new IntoDNS.ai inbound email-test session.
-Returns a unique single-use test email address (valid 60 minutes) and a testId used by get_email_test / poll_email_test.
-Idempotent POST — each call creates a fresh session, never modifies prior sessions. language controls result text (en/nl/de/fr, defaults to en).
-Use to debug an outbound mail's SPF/DKIM/DMARC/headers/spam triggers by sending it to the returned address; after sending, call poll_email_test to process.
+Returns a unique single-use test email address (valid 60 minutes) and a testId used by get_email_test or poll_email_test.
+This is an additive, non-idempotent POST: every call creates a fresh session but never modifies prior sessions. language controls result text (en/nl/de/fr, default en).
+Use to debug an outbound message's SPF/DKIM/DMARC, headers, and spam triggers; after sending, call poll_email_test.
 No auth.

 Input Schema